opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/polygon_filtering.rst

    This processor is not available by default.
 Please contact Opendatasoft support team if you want this processor to be activated in your domain.

-This processor removes geopoints that are not in a given polygon.
+This processor removes records containing geopoints that are not contained in a chosen polygon.

 Setting the processor
 ---------------------